AlphaOne1/midgard/handler/basic_auth/map_auth/README.md

 )
 ```

-Be aware that writing credentials inside of program code is _not_ advisable and
+Be aware that writing credentials inside program code is _not_ advisable and is
-is just used here to illustrate the usage.
+just used here to illustrate the usage.